chinamike65/hugo-tuolesi/content/book3/book3en.md

 Padmasambhava foretold that a fully ordained Buddhist monk named Lobsang Drakpa would appear in the east, near the land of China who would be regarded as an emanation of a Bodhisattva of the greatest renown and would attain the Complete Enjoyment Body of Buddha – Enlightenment.

-"Near the eastern part of the Han land, there is a Sakyamuni named Luosang."
+"Near the eastern part of the Han land, there is a Sakyamuni named Lobsang."

-In addition, in many sutras and treatises of great siddhas, there are prophecies to Master Tsongkhapa, who call him the second Buddha.
+In addition, in many sutras and treatises of great siddhas, there are prophecies of Master Tsongkhapa, who call him the second Buddha.

 For example, Buddha Shakyamuni once foretold: